Nurses needed: Public health nursing in Maine

 In the fall of 2016, recently elected State Senator Brownie Carson read a series of articles in the Bangor Daily News about what was happening with the public health program.
 “I learned about the intentional dismantling of Maine’s public health nursing program and it didn’t make sense to me,” he said.
 “The more I learned, the more I thought this was a serious mistake, not just because of the essential value of public health nurses, but because it was an inexpensive way to keep newborns or nearly newborn kids from having to go back to the hospital and from having much more invasive care that separates them from their moms and can be very expensive.
 The more I looked at this the more I realized we needed to reverse this situation.”

 As soon as he got to Augusta and was sworn in, he began working on LD 1108, an Act to Restore Public Health Nursing Services.
-“The goal,” said Senator Carson, “was to restore the nursing service from the low twenties back to the 59 that had been in the service when Jan Morissette directed the program.”
+“The goal,” said Senator Carson, “was to restore the nursing service from the low twenties back to the 59 that had been in the service when Jan Morrissette directed the program.”

 At a public hearing before the Legislature’s Health and Human Services Committee in April 2017, 59 people testified.
 Fifty-eight spoke in favor of the bill.